improving-ottawa/akka-cqrs-cart-example-load-test/load-testing/README.md

     $> sbt 'set run/javaOptions += "-Dconfig.resource=local1.conf"; run'
     ```

-2. For load testing, launch the `gatling` test by execute following commands in a separate command-shell:
+2. For load testing, launch the `gatling` test by execute following commands in a separate command-shell on your local machine:

     ```
     $> cd ~/akka-cqrs-cart-example-load-test/load-testing